beam-cloud/beta9/SECURITY.md

 ### How to Report

-Send an email to **security@beam.cloud** with the as much of the following information as possible:
+Send an email to **security@beam.cloud** with as much of the following information as possible:

 - Type of issue (e.g. buffer overflow, SQL injection, cross-site scripting, etc.)
 - Full paths of source file(s) related to the manifestation of the issue